zipplet/rpi_lcd_tests/rpilcdhd44780_test/README.md

-# rpilcdi2chd44780 - I2C HD44780 LCD test program
+# rpilcdhd44780 - I2C HD44780 LCD test program

-Demonstrates the usage of the rpilcdi2chd44780 driver included with the rpilcd library.
+Demonstrates the usage of the rpilcdhd44780 driver included with the rpilcd library.
+Run the program without any parameters for instructions.

-* lcdtest20x4 - Requires a 20x4 LCD.
-* lcdtest16x2 - Requires a 16x2 LCD.

-## Notes

-* You need to alter the code to match the I2C address of your "backpack" module.
-Instructions in the source code.
-* If you use a very old Raspberry Pi, the I2C device address may also be different.
-More instructions in the source code.

 ## Library dependencies